 Utah Taxing Information

 Failure to pay or otherwise address a tax bill may result in the issuance of a tax lien.
-A lien acts as a public notice of liability, and is effectively a judgement against property or the rights thereto.
-Liens enable the future seizure and sale of property as a means of a resolving tax liability, and can harm credit and property-related transactions due to their public nature.
+A lien acts as a public notice of liability and is effectively a judgment against property or the rights thereto.
+Liens enable the future seizure and sale of property as a means of resolving a tax liability, and can harm credit and property-related transactions due to their public nature.

 The State Tax Commission will notify you of tax-related issues, as well as any actions that they intend to take to resolve them.